ENIGMA-git/ENIGMA-CNV/CNVCalling/README.md

 _0. CNV calling on autosomal and X-chromosomes_

--software: PennCNV
+Software: PennCNV

--PFB (population frequency file) and GC (GC content) model files are generated based on the input dataset if >300 individuals
+PFB (population frequency file) and GC (GC content) model files are generated based on the input dataset if >300 individuals

--standard HMM-file

 _1. Filtering QC_